 Thoroughly wet your skin with cool or lukewarm water before applying any product with SLS.
-Using a surfactant on dry skin is likely to irritate it.
+Using a surfactant or a foaming agent on dry skin is likely to irritate it.
 If you are using a liquid bath gel, dilute it with a little water before use.

 2. Work Up A Rich Lather

 One of the most appealing qualities of SLS is its ability to lather up nicely.
 Once your skin is thoroughly wet, use your cleansing agent to work up a rich lather with a little water.
 Take care to use this lather only in your armpits, and on your torso, legs, and feet.
 Avoid using products with SLS on your facial skin or the delicate skin on your genitals.

 3. Rinse Off Thoroughly